TikTok: Features

 In May 2022, TikTok announced TikTok Pulse, an ad revenue-sharing program.
 It covers the "top 4% of all videos on TikTok" and is only available to creators with more than 100,000 followers.
 If an eligible creator's video reaches the top 4%, they will receive a 50% share of the revenue from ads displayed with the video.
+In July 2023, TikTok launched a new streaming service called TikTok Music, currently available only in Brazil and Indonesia.
+This service allows users to listen to, download and share songs.
+It is reported that TikTok Music features songs from major record companies like Universal Music Group, Sony Music and Warner Music Group.
+On 19 July 2023, TikTok Music was expanded for select users in Australia, Mexico and Singapore.